 Animal studies have shown that modified ADF resulted in decreased amounts of hunger hormones and increased amounts of satiety hormones compared to other diets.

-Alternate Day Fasting has proven to be very effective and offers a great alternative way to lose weight, improve your metabolic health, and positively affect your cardiovascular blood markers.
-It’s not recommended for young children, pregnant, lactating, people with eating disorders.
+Alternate-day fasting has proven to be very effective and offers a great alternative way to lose weight, improve your metabolic health, and positively affect your cardiovascular blood markers.
+It’s not recommended for young children, pregnant, lactating, or people with eating disorders.